 We combine innovative, experimental mechanobiology approaches with advanced image processing, computer modeling, and machine learning approaches.

 We study the effects of substrate stiffness on cell motility and spreading, in relation to metastasis formation and wound closure.
 We use mechanics to identify mechanisms of force application, reveal inherent mechanical differences between cancer and benign, and evaluate treatments for prevention of cancer metastasis.

 We perform experiments, develop analysis tools including advanced image analysis, and perform finite element modeling of our systems.

 - Traction force microscopy in 2D and 3D to evaluate cell-substrate interactions

-- Particle tracking microrheology
+- Rheology and bio-rheology, particle tracking microrheology

 - Real-time, high-resolution fluorescence microscopy with combined time-lapse.

 - Various cell biology techniques (immunofluorescence, viability and proliferation, etc.).